Iablunoshka/VR-we-are-CLI/README.md

 # VR we are!
 (CLI)

 Fast, cross-platform **video → stereoscopic SBS** converter powered by **Depth Anything V2**.
-Built for batch work, tuned for GPUs, and designed with a **multi-stage**, **multi-threaded** pipeline that keeps your CPU, GPU and I/O busy.
+Built for batch work, tuned for GPUs, and designed with a **multi-threaded** pipeline that keeps your CPU, GPU and I/O busy.